 Every kid gets a paper plate as work surface.
 Not the wax-coated kind (which are a petroleum-based product and are too slick to absorb extra paint).
 Kids write their name on the plate and we can keep up with who made what.

-STANDS: These little wooden doughnuts make good feet for homemade menorahs (here and here), and are perfect stands for dreidels.
-Kids can paint all four sides of a dreidel if it is standing in one of these things, and all the way around the handle, too.
-After the dreidel is dry, they usually want to paint the stand and take it home for a total display.
+STANDS: See the bag of little wooden rings in the picture at the top of this post?
+These circles are ideal stands for dreidels (and also make good feet for homemade menorahs here and here).
+If a dreidel is poised in a ring, kids can paint all four sides and all the way around the handle, too.
+After the dreidel is dry, students usually want to paint the stand and take it home for display.
 Look for bags of “Doll Pin Stands” at a craft store (for old-timey clothespin dolls).

 Benny’s Educational Toys